 Individual Retirement Accounts (IRAs) can be effective tools for saving and growing wealth for retirement.
 One of the more flexible types of IRA is the self-directed IRA, which permits various alternative investments including private lending.
 Because of this flexibility, more people have been turning to self-directed IRAs to finance various investment opportunities – one such being lending money directly into Limited Liability Companies (LLCs).
-We will explore its feasibility, benefits, and possible drawbacks in this post.
+We will explore its feasibility, benefits, and possible drawbacks in this article.

 Understanding Self-Directed IRAs

 Self-directed IRAs offer investors greater control of their investment decisions compared to a traditional IRA, where custodians may limit the range of available investments such as real estate, private businesses, precious metals or lending arrangements.

 Self-directed IRA investors who seek alternative investment opportunities and the potential for higher returns may appreciate its increased flexibility; however, with greater control comes increased responsibility; to remain tax advantaged, self-directed IRA investors must adhere to IRS rules and regulations in order to maintain tax advantages within their accounts.

 Prohibited Transactions and Individuals who Do Not Qualify for Benefits (PPCD/UPIDs)

 As part of its efforts to prevent misuse of tax-advantaged IRAs, the IRS has implemented rules regarding prohibited transactions.
 Engaging in them could result in losing tax-advantaged status and penalties being assessed; oftentimes these transactions involve using assets held within an IRA for personal benefit of either its account holder or disqualified individuals.